 Yet if after the wildlife viewing session, you still long for some refreshing water activities, get your kayak or canoe on the water and traverse 30 river miles protected by the refuge.

-The boaters often leave Lake Havasu City for a day excursion along the scenic 20-mile-long Topock Gorge.
+The boaters often leave Lake Havasu City for excursions along the scenic 20-mile-long Topock Gorge.
 Anglers stick to the Topock Marsh that abounds with bass, crappie, catfish, and carp.
-A separate realm awaits the hikers escaping the hustle and bustle of the city.
-These find some interesting trails to march along in the Havasu Wilderness Area.
+A separate realm awaits hikers that find some interesting trails to march along in the Havasu Wilderness Area.

 When to Visit Arizona: The Best Time to Spend a Day in Lake Havasu City

 Need a day escape to Lake Havasu City in winter?
-Just do it.
+Do it.
 The city enjoys sunny days and cool nights at this time of the year.
 Spring and fall also pamper the visitor with the gorgeous weather, perfect for hiking or soaking up the sun by the river.